JoshStrobl/I-Support-Jolla/README.md

 I Support Jolla is built using [LESS](http://lesscss.org) and [TypeScript](http://typescriptlang.org), as well as leverage [CodeUtils](https://github.com/StroblIndustries/CodeUtils).
 You can set up LESS and TypeScript via NPM and CodeUtils via the instructions on its repo.

-You contribute, you will first need to set up CodeUtils on your local system and symlinking the `compiler` utility to `build/compiler` (*in this project*).
+To contribute, you will first need to set up CodeUtils on your local system and symlinking the `compiler` utility to `build/compiler` (*in this project*).

 ### Building ###